-- Provide practice at evidentiary foundations, authenticating exhibits and making and refuting objections to better understand the Federal Rules of Evidence on original writings, authentication, relevance, hearsay and to help bring about better chain of custody foundations.
+- Provide practice at building evidentiary foundations, authenticating exhibits, and making and refuting objections to better understand the Federal Rules of Evidence on original writings, authentication, relevance, and hearsay and to help bring about better chain of custody foundations.

-- Develop greater sensitivity for the understanding of audience and the relationship to the development of theories and themes through jury voire doire exercises.
+- Develop greater sensitivity for the understanding of audience and the relationship to the development of theories and themes through jury voir dire exercises.

 - Strengthen the art of persuasiveness in the presentation of evidence through exercises that familiarize and build confidence in the use of technology to display exhibits.

-- Develop strategic insight and best alternative settlement analytical skills in negotiation simulations; and
+- Develop strategic insight and best alternative settlement analytical skills in negotiation simulations.

 - Enhance emotional command and problem solving skills in tense adversarial situations through mock mediation exercises.

 Students pay fees to cover the purchase of two hard copy case files, online access to electronic versions of the case file, workshop exercises, a copy of TheNormative Approach, and a digital video card (provided at cost).